Are you looking for horizontal fence ideas for your backyard?

 I also love this because you can change up the containers each season to add a little different look to your backyard.

-Make sure you aren’t adding too many containers to one fence area, since the weight will pull on the fence.
+Make sure you don’t add too many containers to one fence panel, since the weight will pull on the fence slats.

 9. Corrugated Metal Horizontal Fence

-When adding metal, you will notice a bit warmer areas in the summer.
-We notice that with our partial metal fence, so be mindful if you plant anything nearby.
+When adding metal to your fence, it will get hot if it’s in direct sun.
+We notice this with our partial metal fence, so be mindful if you plant anything up against your fence.

 10. Horizontal Fence with Shelving